sinamhdn/unreal-tpshooter/README.md

 - Sound Attunement and Spatialization is sound cue
 - Using AnimOffset assets to accumulate animation over other animations
 - Using animation state machines
+- Adding ambience sound to the game
+- Adding sound to a socket on skeleton

 IF YOUR GAME GLITCHES IN SOME POINTS OF MAP
 SOME ASSETS IN ASSET PACKS CAUSE COLLISION MESH ERROR